yichizhng/bwt/README.md

 at a lower level will help cache locality

 Things to consider:

 LF(x) is a fairly inexpensive function (although often resulting in cache misses probably...); how much, on average, does storing the entire SA help (basically, we expect 15 calls to LF() on average)?
+As written, the FM-index currently takes up 37.5% of the space of an uncompressed chromosome (meaning that it would take up 150% that of a compressed one, since we have the 1:4 byte packing).
+Do we get significant advantages by storing more data?

 Methods:

 The basic idea of most modern alignment tools is to use the FM-index (Full-text minute space), which consists of the Burrows-Wheeler transform of the sequence along with some information which allows us to do a backward search in linear